FreddyEcu-Ch/oil-gas-apps/README.md

 # oil-gas-apps

-In this repository is going to be creatted apps for the oil and gas industry
+In this repository is going to be created apps for the oil and gas industry